 - 1. Back-up system (Disaster and Recovery) for SIS/SIRENE II aiming to develop a full disaster recovery/continuity plan based on the national architecture to ensure continuity of service. - 2.
 Purchase of new computerised equipment including application/inquiries/back up servers in order to cover future needs from the continuous increasing volume of signals in the SIS II system. - 3.
-Purchase of fingerprint scanners with 10 fingers that will replace the existing devices with the ability to scan one finger. - 4.
-Connection of SIS II with the AFIS (Automated Fingerprint identification system) for the purposes of archiving and fingerprint controls. - 5.
+Purchase of fingerprint scanners with 10 fingers that will replace the existing devices with the ability to scan one finger.

+- 4. Connection of SIS II with the AFIS (Automated Fingerprint identification system) for the purposes of archiving and fingerprint controls. - 5.
 Upgrade of the national SIS/SIRENE II in order to be harmonised with the SIS II central system.
 The National SIS II system was developed and tested in 2012 with no further upgrades.
-Therefore, all changes made on the SIS II Central system plus the changes on the Supplementary Information Request at the national Entry System (new categories, change of code tables etc) must be implemented on the national system. - 2.Purchase of an aircraft for border surveillance.
-The aircraft will be used by Cyprus Police solely for the purposes of the Fund, i.e. the surveillance of shores and territorial waters, the patrolling within the Nicosia Flight Information Region (FIR) for preventing and combating irregular migration and the participation in Frontex operations for cross-border checks.
-The aircraft will ensure flight endurance for approximately 5 hours in order to cover most part of Nicosia Cyprus FIR with a single flight.
-Training of pilots is also included. - 3.
-Supply and installation of fixed observation platforms (OBSP) and mobile surveillance platforms for the implementation of an integrated Coastal Surveillance System.
+Cyprus Police will upgrade the national system in order to implement the new functionalities that have been identified in the evaluation carried out by the European Commission.

+2. Development and implementation of the EU Entry-Exit System (EES).
+Funding for this priority will be provided as stipulated under Section 7.

+3. Supply and installation of fixed observation platforms (OBSP) and mobile surveillance platforms for the implementation of an integrated Coastal Surveillance System.
 This system will target irregular entry and support situational awareness of maritime borders.

+4. Implementation of recommendations for vulnerability assessments.
+Purchase of technical equipment for forged/ falsified travel documents at entry-exit points.

+5. Development and implementation of the European Travel Information and Authorization System (ETIAS).
+Funding for this priority will be provided as stipulated under Section 7.

+6. Support to the quick and effective upgrading of the national components of the SIS in line with the requirements of Regulation (EU)2018/1861.
+Funding for this priority will be provided as stipulated under Section 7.

+Specific Action Borders: EUR 9,292,896.80 awarded under Commission Delegated Regulation (EU) 2020/446.
-- Speed up border check procedures for third country nationals entering the EU

-- 80 finerprint scanners purchased to enhance security
+- Speed up border check procedures for third country nationals entering the EU - 80 fingerprint scanners purchased to enhance security - 3 mobile surveillance platforms - 3 fixed observation platforms

-- 1 aircraft to enhance border surveillance

-- 3 mobile surveillance platforms

-- 3 fixed observation platforms